Cinnamon and Kale

 • Drain the water from the dates, and blitz to a paste with a hand blender.
 If you prefer, mash them with a fork.

 • Spread half of the oat mixture in the base of the baking tin.
-Add the date paste, and carefully spread it across the mixture.
-Top with the remaining oat mixture.
+Firm down with the back of a spoon.

 • Bake for 20 minutes until golden and set.